-I am an Assistant Member at the Fred Hutch in the Computational Biology Program and Public Health Sciences Division.
+I am an Assistant Professor at the Fred Hutch in the Computational Biology Program and Public Health Sciences Division.
 I joined the faculty starting in July of 2018.
 I am also an Affiliate Assistant Professor in the Department of Genome Sciences at the University of Washington.

 I then joined the laboratory of Dr. Matthew Meyerson at the Dana-Farber Cancer Institute and the Broad Institue of MIT & Harvard as a postdoctoral fellow.
 Here, I worked on developing computational methods for analyzing long-range DNA sequencing technologies Using these approaches, we discovered novel non-coding alterations containing enhancers of the androgen receptor gene in metastatic prostate cancer.
 Furthermore, I was instrumental in establishing a scalable workflow to study genomes and exomes of cell-free DNA from liquid biopsies.

 Outside of science, I enjoy spending time with my family.
 I have 2 daughters, a 4-year-old and a 2-year-old.
 In my free time, my hobbies include playing volleyball and powerlifting.
 I am also a sports fan and follow tennis, F1, hockey and basketball.